atom-moyer/getpy/README.md

 1) `gp.Dict.__init__` has three arguments `key_type`, `value_type`, and `default_value`.
 The type arguments are define which compiled data structure will be used under the hood, and the full list of preset combinations of `np.dtype`s is found with `gp.dict_types`.
 Most of the future work on sparsepy will be expanding this list of supported types.
 You can also specify a `default_value` at construction which must be castable to the `value_type`.
 This is the value returned by the dictionary if a key is not found.

 2) All of `getpy.Dict` methods only support a vectorized interface.
-Therefore, methods like `gp.Dict.__getitem__`, `gp.Dict.__setitem__`, and `gp.Dict.__contains__` must be performed with an `np.ndarray`.
+Therefore, methods like `gp.Dict.__getitem__`, `gp.Dict.__setitem__`, and `gp.Dict.__delitem__` must be performed with an `np.ndarray`.
 That allows the performance critical for-loop to happen within the compiled c++.
 If you arguments are not `np.ndarray`s or their `dtype` does not match the defined `dtype` of the dict, you will be thrown a type error.
 GetPy will never implicitly cast any arguments.
+Note that some dunder methods cannot be vectorized such as `__contains__`.
+Therefore, some keywords like `in` do not behave as expected.
+Those methods are renamed without the double underscores to note their deviation from the standard interface.

 3) `gp.Dict.__getitem__` will throw an error if you attempt to retrieve a key that does not exist, and you have not specified a `default_value` at construction.
-Instead, you should first run `gp.__contains__` on your key/array of keys, and then retrieve values corresponding to keys that exist.
+Instead, you should first run `gp.contains` on your key/array of keys, and then retrieve values corresponding to keys that exist.
 This is necessary for the vectorization support.

 ## Examples